-The Library District receives 94% of its operating revenue from property taxes, while the remaining amount is comprised of overdue fines and miscellaneous fees revenue, state per capita grant, interest income and other miscellaneous items.
+The Library District receives 92% of its operating revenue from property taxes, while the remaining amount is comprised of overdue fines and miscellaneous fees revenue, state per capita grant, and interest income.

-During the year ended June 30, 2023, the Library District received the Illinois Library Per Capita Grant in the amount of \$51,764.
+During the year ended June 30, 2024, the Library District received the Illinois Library Per Capita Grant in the amount of \$51,764.
 Per Capita Grant funds are spent on library materials.